7ujian/meg4/docs/en/font.md

 This font will be used by [width] when you measure a string, and also by [text] when you display text from your program.

+<imgc ../img/fontscr.png><fig>Font Editor</fig>

-This page has a similar arrangement as the [sprite editor].
-On the left you can find the glyph editor area, and on the right the glyph selector.
+This page has a similar arrangement as the [sprite editor], it's just the palette is missing.
+On the left you can find the glyph editor area (<ui2>1</ui2>), and on the right the glyph selector (<ui2>2</ui2>).
 (Glyph is the displayed typeface of a UNICODE character.)

-<imgc ../img/fontscr.png><fig>Font Editor</fig>

 Glyph Editor
 ------------

 It is as simple as <mbl> left clicking sets typeface (foreground), and <mbr> clears to empty (background).

+When the <kbd>Shift</kbd> is hold down, then a line can be drawn from last modified point.

 Glyph Selector
 --------------